Gastroparesis: improving digestive motility through root cause resolution

 Other treatments may include:

-A functional medicine gastroparesis specialist can help you find relief from symptoms and improve overall digestive function to help you achieve optimal health.
+A functional medicine practitioner can help you find relief from symptoms and improve overall digestive function to help you achieve optimal health.

 Natural treatment for gastroparesis – the functional medicine approach

-Our functional medicine gastroparesis specialists will identify the underlying root cause and contributing factors of your symptoms.
-As dysfunction of the gut-brain axis (the communication between the gut and brain via the vagus nerve) is underlying this condition, our healthcare team uses effective, well developed strategies for improving vagal tone to restore proper function to the digestive system.
+Our functional medicine practitioners will identify the underlying root cause and contributing factors of your symptoms.
+As dysfunction of the gut-brain axis (the communication between the gut and brain via the vagus nerve) is underlying this condition, our team uses effective, well-developed strategies for improving vagal tone to restore proper function to the digestive system.

-An initial deep dive consultation with one of our functional medicine gastroparesis specialists will involve investigating:
+An initial deep dive consultation with one of our practitioners will involve investigating:

 Functional testing by state-of-the-art pathology labs may include: